ECOSYSTEM Summit Barcelona 2026 Agenda

 Networking · Red Room

-Another full 30-minute networking block, with Red Room as the hosted lounge and common-area spillover available.
+Full 30-minute networking block, with Red Room as the hosted lounge and common-area spillover available.

-Beneficial Ownership, Transparency, and the Future of Trusted Value Chains
+Ownership as a Primitive for Development: Transparency vs. Privacy and the Future of Trusted Value Chains

-Panel discussion · Closing panel · Town Hall
+Panel discussion · Town Hall

 Reception on the rooftop